Leadership Studies in Education and Organizations

 • Does the MSLD program require a thesis or research project?

-No, students must complete an applied research project.
-Students interested in pursuing a thesis may do so instead of completing the research project, if interested.
+Students must complete an applied research project.
+Students interested in pursuing a thesis may do so instead of completing the research project if interested.

 • How many credit hours will it take to complete the program?